Paul Farmer, American physician and global health care pioneer, dies at 62

 Working in Haiti in 1987, Farmer co-founded Partners in Health to help devise and deliver better health care in poor and badly underserved countries.

 A co-founder and close longtime associate was Jim Yong Kim, who went on to lead the World Bank from 2012 to 2019.
 In 2009, Farmer succeeded Kim as chair of the Department of Global Health and Social Medicine at Harvard Medical School.
 The same year he was named a UN deputy special envoy to Haiti, working with Bill Clinton.

 Farmer held that position at the time of the island's devastating 2010 earthquake, and soon was headed to Haiti on an airplane full of physicians.

-Farmer, a lifelong advocate for the poor Caribbean nation, co-founded the Institute for Justice and Democracy in Haiti.
+Farmer, a lifelong advocate for the poor Caribbean nation, co-founded the Institute for Justice and Democracy in Haiti and worked with local leaders to open a modern teaching hospital in Mirebalais, in central Haiti, in 2013.

+He talked with CBS News chief medical correspondent Dr. Jon LaPook about the project in 2012, when the hospital was still under construction.

+"We want to be able to say, just once, that the quality of care we're giving to people living in abject poverty is as good as if they were born in some ritzy part of Manhattan, say.
+That vision of equity and justice and decency is what we'd like to give birth to," Farmer said.

 He was editor in chief of the journal Health and Human Rights, and wrote extensively on the juncture of those two fields.